laskaux-test/laskaux-test.github.io/_posts/2020-04-18-revolution-republic.md

 >
 > Ultimately, only a handful of bishops and perhaps half the parish clergy took this oath.
 A large number of the latter subsequently retracted when, in April 1791, the pope, also antagonized by the absorption of his lands in and around Avignon into the new nation, condemned the Civil Constitution and the Declaration of the Rights of Man as inimical to a Christian life.
 He counselled the clergy of France to regard the constitutional clergy as heretics. &nbsp;[PM]

-This is the represented dilemma of Louis XVI and the envoy of Pope Pius VI, as well as the cause of the public violence on reactionary priests.
+This is the represented dilemma of Louis XVI and the envoy of Pope Pius VI, as well as the cause of the public violence on reactionary priests, in the midst of which we hear ["Ça ira"](https://www.youtube.com/watch?v=81rBLK-PWHs) played on a pipe organ.

 >In Paris the Pope was burned in effigy and hostile crowds prevented refractory priests and their congregations from exercising the freedom of worship vouchsafed as one of the Rights of Man and the Citizen. . . .
 >